De-Google my life - Part 1 of ¯\_(ツ)_/¯: Why? How?

 - To learn.
-Learning all this skills are going to be good for my career as a Backend / DevOps engineer.
+Learning all these skills are going to be good for my career as a Backend / DevOps engineer.

 - Because I can and it is fun.
-Narrowing all down, I'm doing this because I can.
+Narrowing it all down, I'm doing this because I can.
 It might be overkill, dumb, unreliable but it is really fun.
-Learning new skills it's always a good fun experience, for me at least.
+Learning new skills is always a good, fun experience, for me at least.

 Perfect!
 I have all the "Whys" detailed, but how am I going to achieve all of this?